hvrcharon1/i1/README.md

-Infocia
-All rights reserved. ©copyright 2018
+Infocia | © 2018 by infocia app | All Rights Reserved